rubiii/festive/README.md

 ## Tests

-To run the Ruby tests:
+To run all Ruby and browser tests:

 ``` shell
 bundle exec rake test